osisoft/OMF-Developer-Companion-Guide/docs/OMF_Data_msg.rst

 Feeding data to PI points
 -------------------------

-In PI Server, container values are presented as timeseries snapshot values sent to PI points.
+In a PI System, container values are presented as timeseries snapshot values sent to PI points.
 The properties in the container objects are interpreted as follows:

 +----------------+-------------+---------------+------------------------------------------------------------+